Spider-Man (1967 TV series): Region 1

 A number of episodes were released on VHS during the 1980s, 1990s and the early 2000s, usually compiled with other Marvel Comics characters' cartoons.

-The early-2000s releases were included as bonus episodes with the 1990s animated series.
-The episodes on The Ultimate Villain Showdown and The Return Of The Green Goblin were mastered from pre-2004 tapes, and the remaining tapes, Spider-Man vs. Doc Ock and Daredevil Meets Spider-Man, used the 2004 remastered versions.
+During the early 2000s, Buena Vista Home Entertainment released a selection of episodes as bonus features on DVDs of the 1990s animated series.
+The episodes on The Ultimate Villain Showdown and The Return of the Green Goblin were mastered from pre-2004 tapes, and Spider-Man vs. Doc Ock and Daredevil Meets Spider-Man used the 2004 remastered versions.